gvwilson/thirdbit/_posts/2014/2014-12-18-beta-release-of-new-format-lessons.md

   proof-read one section,
   and file some issues.
   Or better yet,
-  send us a pull request that fixes something&mdash;anything at all&mdash;so that we can hit the ground running in 2015.
+  send us a pull request that fixes something–anything at all–so that we can hit the ground running in 2015.
 </p>